Sourdough Focaccia Bread Muffins [perfect for sharing]

 Tip the dough out onto a clean counter top.

-Use a metal dough scraper to gently cut the dough in half, then cut each half into six evenly sized portions (I don't weigh the dough for this as it's too messy.
+Use a metal dough scraper to gently cut the dough in half, then cut each half into six equally sized portions (I don't weigh the dough for this as it's too messy.
 Just use your eye to get it close enough).

 Rub your hands with a little olive oil and push each portion of dough into a muffin hole.
 Try to spread it across the bottom of the hole, but if you can't it will fill up as it rises again.
 It might seem like there's a lot of oil, but this is what will give you sourdough focaccia muffins their crispy, golden exterior when baked.